NetLog-IDS/infrastructure/docker/README.md

 ### Commands

-Do not forget to change PCAP location on the `.yml` configuration.
+Set `INPUT_PCAP_PATH` environment variable as the location of input PCAP file before running docker compose.
 After that, use the commands below to run the infrastructure locally.

 - ML Dataset Recalculation: Use `docker-compose-flink-recalculation.yml` for recalculating the features of CICIDS2017 flows.
 For converting to CSV and merging labels, please see [Analyzer Repository](https://github.com/NetLog-IDS/intrusion-detection).